 Is there something you just have to see or do when you are in Dubrovnik?

-“The obvious thing is that you have to see the city walls, because it has the best view of the old town.
+“The obvious thing is that you have to see the city walls because it has the best view of the old town.
 You also have to eat fresh seafood and try some of the strong Rakija alcohol.
 Lastly, you must take a trip out of the Old Town area, either to Cavtat, Konavle, Peljesac, or the island of Mljet.
-There are seriously infinite amount of places to visit in the area, with beauty you truly have to see to believe.
+There are seriously infinite amounts of places to visit in the area, with beauty you truly have to see to believe.

 It may be challenging becoming an Expat in Dubrovnik, but for the incredible scenery and the Croatian culture, it’s a rewarding endeavor.”

-Alex was born with a firey spirit in the Twin Cities of Minnesota, and later chased her dreams of becoming a city girl in Chicago.
+Alex was born with a fiery spirit in the Twin Cities of Minnesota, and later chased her dreams of becoming a city girl in Chicago.
 She studied at Loyola University while studying abroad twice in Nice, France for a summer and Dubrovnik, Croatia for a semester.
 Not only is she a globetrotter, she is also passionate about sustainability and living a conscious lifestyle.
 Her blog, The Mindful Mermaid, is a platform for her to share experiences while promoting mindful travel and living.

 Dubrovnik is a city in southern Croatia on the Adriatic Sea.
 It is known for its distinctive Old Town, encircled with massive stone walls completed in the 16th century.